syncfusion-content/wpf-docs/wpf/Diagram/Port/Port.md

 ## Port hovering effect

-When establishing a new connection or modifying the endpoint of existing connection, animation will be shown over the connecting objects.
-And `PortHoverEffect` property of `SfDiagram` class allows you to change the animation effect.
-The default effect is Ripple.
+When establishing a new connection or modifying the start/end points of the existing connector over port, an animation will be shown while hovering on port.
+This animation is used to indicate that the user is moved the mouse hover the tiny port which helps to start/end the connection to the ports.
+The [PortHoverEffect](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SfDiagram.html#Syncfusion_UI_Xaml_Diagram_SfDiagram_PortHoverEffect) property of [SfDiagram](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SfDiagram.html) class allows you to specify the any one of the following animation effect.
+The default effect is `Ripple`.

 * Ripple: Specifies the water ripple circles type animation effect for connection.
 * Shrink: Specifies the plus symbol type animation effect for connection.